Visit the institution website for COVID‑19 updates

-You will need an undergraduate Architecture qualification with RIBA/ARB Part I status.
+Applicants will need to hold an undergraduate qualification with RIBA/ARB Part 1 status.

 Months of entry